Skip to main content

 In conclusion, investing in the S&P 500 from Ireland is a popular option for individuals seeking exposure to the US stock market.
 Here’s a summary of the steps to follow:

 2. Find a suitable broker: Choosing a reliable broker is crucial for investing in the S&P 500.
-Consider factors such as the minimum deposit and fees;
+Consider factors such as the minimum deposit and fees.
+Trading 212 is offering a free share, so it might be worth a shot.

 3. Open an account and deposit money: After deciding which trading platform to use, you must go through the account opening process and deposit money;